smithery1/agc.js/README.md

 ## Current State

-Step one is in progress.
-The assembler "yul.js" produces correct binary output for all Luminary code bases, Retread, SuperJob, and a sample Comanche code base.
-Visual inspection of varying degrees of exactness has shown the end of listing table data identical to that produced by GAP.
-Next up is to further automate tests and run against the remaining code bases.
+The assembler "yul.js" produces correct binary output for all code bases.
+Visual inspection of varying degrees of exactness has shown the end of listing table data identical to that produced by YUL and GAP.
 See the [yul.js README][5] for more information on the assembler and how it works.

 [1]: https://virtualagc.github.io/virtualagc/index.html
 [2]: https://github.com/virtualagc/virtualagc/tree/master/Luminary099